 Diode LaserA solid-state semiconductor device consisting of at least one P-N junction, capable of emitting coherent radiation under specific conditions.

-DiscreteA individual component has one operation or function in itself.
-Examples of such are: resistors, capacitors, LEDs.
+DiscreteAn individual component has one operation or function in itself.
+Examples of such are: resistors, capacitors, and LEDs.

-DispersionDistortion of an electromagnetic signal caused by different propagation characteristics (speed) of different wavelengths and the differing path lengths of modes in a fiber.
+DispersionDistortion of an electromagnetic signal caused by different propagation characteristics (speed) of different wavelengths and the different path lengths of modes in a fiber.
 See also: Material dispersion; Modal dispersion.